Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Rigorous estimates

 \subsection{Estimates on the cutoff}

-In order to smear out the singular potentials as explained in the previous section, it seems at first necessary to control $\|\nabla_1 q_1\Psi_t\|$.
-However, this term will in fact {\it not} be small for the dynamic generated by $V_N$.
+In order to smear out singular potentials as explained in the previous section and to obtain sufficient bounds, it seems at first necessary to show that $\|\nabla_1 q_1\Psi_t\|$ decays in $N$.
+However, this term will in fact not be small for the dynamic generated by $V_N$.
 There, we rather expect that $\|\nabla_1q_1\Psi_t\| = \mathcal{O}(1)$ holds.
-The reason for this is that a relevant part of the kinetic energy is concentrated around the scattering centers.
-We must thus cutoff the part of the kinetic energy which is used to form the microscopic structure.
-To control this structure, we first cutoff three particle interactions, i.e. we define a cutoff function which does not depend on $x_1$ and cuts off all parts of the wave function where two particles $x_j, x_k$ with $j\neq k$, $j,k\neq 1$ come very close (see $\mathcal{B}^{(d)}_1$ in Definition \ref{hdetail}).
-After that we estimate that part of the kinetic energy which is used to form the microscopic structure.
-The latter is concentrated around the scattering centers (i.e. on the sets $\overline{\mathcal{A}}_j^{(d)}$ given by Definition \ref{hdetail}).
-Then we show that the kinetic energy concentrated on the complement of $\overline{\mathcal{A}}_j^{(d)}$, i.e. $\|\mathds{1}_{\mathcal{A}^{(d)}_1}\nabla_1q_1\Psi\|$, is small (see Lemma \ref{energylemma}). \begin{definition} For any $j,k=1, \dots,N$ and $ d>0$ let \be a^{(d)}_{j,k}=\{(x_1,x_2,\ldots,x_N)\in \mathbb{R}^{2N}: |x_j-x_k|<N^{-d}\} \subseteq \mathbb{R}^{2N} \ee
+It has been shown in \cite{cherny} and \cite{lieb100bec} that the interaction energy is purely kinetic in the Gross-Pitaevskii regime, which implies that a relevant part of the kinetic energy is concentrated around the scattering centers.
+We must thus cutoff the part which is used to form the microscopic structure.
+For this, we define the set $\overline{\mathcal{A}}^{(d)}_j$ which includes all configurations where the distance between particle $x_i$ and particle $x_j \;,j \neq i$ is smaller than $N^ {-d}$.
+It is then possible to prove that the kinetic energy concentrated on the complement of $\overline{\mathcal{A}}_j^{(d)}$, i.e. $\|\mathds{1}_{\mathcal{A}^{(d)}_1}\nabla_1q_1\Psi\|$, is small, see Lemma \ref{energylemma}.